Adaptive bitrate streaming: Dynamic Adaptive Streaming over HTTP (DASH)

 MPEG-DASH technology was developed under MPEG.
 Work on DASH started in 2010 and became a Draft International Standard in January 2011 and an International Standard in November 2011.
 The MPEG-DASH standard was published as ISO/IEC 23009-1:2012 in April, 2012.

 MPEG-DASH is a technology related to Adobe Systems HTTP Dynamic Streaming, Apple Inc. HTTP Live Streaming (HLS) and Microsoft Smooth Streaming.
 DASH is based on Adaptive HTTP streaming (AHS) in 3GPP Release 9 and on HTTP Adaptive Streaming (HAS) in Open IPTV Forum Release 2.

 As part of their collaboration with MPEG, 3GPP Release 10 has adopted DASH (with specific codecs and operating modes) for use over wireless networks.

-Standardizing an adaptive streaming solution is meant to provide confidence to the market that the solution can be adopted for universal deployment, compared to similar but more vendor-centric solutions such as HLS by Apple, Smooth Streaming by Microsoft, or HDS by Adobe.
+The goal of standardizing an adaptive streaming solution is to assure the market that the solution can work universally, unlike other solutions that are more specific to certain vendors, such as Apple's HLS, Microsoft's Smooth Streaming, or Adobe's HDS.

 Available implementations are the HTML5-based bitdash MPEG-DASH player as well as the open source C++-based DASH client access library libdash of bitmovin GmbH, the DASH tools of the Institute of Information Technology (ITEC) at Alpen-Adria University Klagenfurt, the multimedia framework of the GPAC group at Telecom ParisTech, and the dash.js player of the DASH-IF.